kowalchick/handing-over-stuff-site/README.md

-# Handing-over React App
+# Handing-over stuff React App

-This is a single-page react website to hand over unwanted stuff to those who are in need.
+This is a single-page react website to created to hand over unwanted stuff to those who are in need.
 I created this project by using 'Create React App' command.

 ### Design of the app